Life in the jungles

 A few hundred meters from the Stein’s house there was a Katkari settlement, where a few dozen jungle tribals lived.
 They were basically still in the Stone Age — the only metal items they possessed were a few knives, pots, and some arrowheads, which they had bartered in their rare encounters with village people.
 The Katkaris lived mainly on things they plucked or dug up — fruits and legumes.
 They also hunted small animals, with bows and arrows, but were not very adept at this.
 They eagerly awaited our arrival, knowing that meant plenty of meat!

 Great was the celebration when, at their urging, my father would shoot a wild boar or a deer.
 The animal would be skinned and gutted, and carried to the settlement.
-During the cleaning my father would sometimes cut slices of filet and give it to me, raw.
+During the cleaning, my father would sometimes cut slices of filet and give then to me, raw, to eat.
 It was a treat I vividly remember until today.
 In the settlement the meat would be cooked — stewed in pots or roasted over an open fire.
 Then the Katkaris would partake.
 For three days they would walk around with swollen stomachs, having eaten their fill (and more) from the meat they knew would not last longer, in the hot, humid climate.

 I have told about revisiting the Katkari settlement, which looks much the same, over sixty years later.
 There, together with Dipalee, a truly remarkable young girl of the jungle, I met Raoji’s grandson.
 A unique encounter.